 While this question gets asked all the time, there is no objective answer.
 Yes, everyone wants to get a stellar score.
-A 99th percentile score on the LSAT is about a 172, meaning if you get a 172 then 99 percent of the test takers didn’t score as well as you.
-That’s obviously a really great score.
-However, despite that fact that most people put in a decent effort to prep for the exam, only 1% of test takers are going to hit that or above each year.
+A 99th percentile score on the LSAT is about a 172, meaning if you get a 172, then you did better than 99% of all test-takers.
+That’s clearly an excellent score.
+However, even though most people put in a decent effort to prep for the exam, only 1% of test-takers will hit that or above each year.

 A good LSAT score can open up a whole world of opportunities for you.
 I got a 177 on the LSAT, which changed the entire trajectory of my life.
 Never underestimate the impact that a few extra points on the LSAT can make!

-A 160 or better is a good score that is going to get you into a lot of law schools.
-Anything over a 168 or so, pared with a decent GPA, might give you a shot at going to the countries most elite schools, those that carry a strong national reputation such as Cornell, University of Chicago, Harvard, and the like.
-A 175 or better will be a very strong LSAT at any school, even at Yale (far and away the most difficult law school to get into).
+A 160 or better is a good score that will get you into a lot of law schools.
+Anything over a 168 or so, paired with a decent GPA, might give you a shot at going to the countries most elite schools, those that carry a strong national reputation such as Cornell, University of Chicago, Harvard, and the like.
+A 175 or better will be a very strong LSAT at any school, even at Yale (the most difficult law school to get into).

-This article covers the LSAT scores you need to get in to Top 14 law schools.
+This article covers the LSAT scores you need to get into the top 14 law schools.
 The top 14 is an informal category of schools that have always sat atop the US News and World Report rankings since they began in the nineties.
-These schools are all dominant in their market and have a very strong national reputation, meaning graduates are readily employable anywhere in the country.
-We will also discuss how confident you can be about getting scholarship money with certain scores.
-Note that the following information will be most useful in providing predictions for non-URM (Under Represented Minority) students.
-We will try to do a post on URM LSAT scores necessary for T14 schools and more in the future.
+These schools are all dominant in their regional market and enjoy a solid national reputation, meaning graduates are readily employable anywhere.

 What is a Good LSAT Score for the Top Six Law Schools?

-Putting the issue of unpredictability aside, lets look purely at the numbers for the T6:
+Putting aside the issue of unpredictability, let’s look purely at the numbers for the T6:

-To go deeper in to these numbers we will take a snapshot of my Alma Mater, Chicago.
-Even though UChicago’s 25th percentile LSAT score looks somewhat low at 167, bear in mind that their median LSAT is 171, meaning that 50% or more had that score or better.
-Most of the successful applicants with LSAT scores in the 167-169 range were likely high GPAers as well.
-There may be some early decision admits or early cycle applicants with very strong soft-factors thrown in there too.
+To go deeper into these numbers, we will take a snapshot of my Alma Mater, The University of Chicago.
+Even though UChicago’s 25th percentile LSAT score looks somewhat low (166), keep in mind that most of the class had at least a 170 LSAT score.
+Most of the successful applicants with LSAT scores in the 166-169 range were likely high GPAers as well.
+There may also be some early decision admits or early-cycle applicants with strong soft factors thrown in there too.

-In general, students with LSATs in this 167-169 range tend to accept offers from T6 schools at a very high rate compared with their 170+ peers (who often get several offers from schools in the T6).
-Therefore schools need to admit far fewer students overall in this lower range.
+In general, students with LSATs in this 167-169 range tend to accept offers from T6 schools at a very high rate than their 170+ peers (who often get several offers from schools in the T6).
+Therefore, schools need to admit far fewer students overall in this lower range.

-So if we take a look at LawSchoolNumbers.com for LSAT scores it took to get in to UChicago, the picture for sub 170 applicants is somewhat bleak.
-The most recent graph showing applicant scores (based on user submitted data) shows no green dots (admitted students) with GPAs below 3.85.
-I give this as an example to explain why the T6 is fairly dubbed ‘170 land.’
-Absent a GPA approaching the school’s 75th percentile, you want a 170 LSAT score or better to be confident of really strong chances.
+So if we take a look at LawSchoolNumbers for LSAT scores it took to get into UChicago, the picture for sub-170 applicants is somewhat bleak.
+The most recent graph showing applicant scores (based on user-submitted data) shows no admitted students with GPA below 3.6.
+I give this as an example to explain why the T6 is justly dubbed ‘170 Land.’

-With all that said, these school do take students in these lower ranges.
-If you are shooting for a “reach” school (one where your numbers are both below median), focus on crafting a really good application and personal statement, then give it a whirl.
-If you have the right set of ‘soft factors’, things like great work experience and other distinctions, the school might take you regardless of slightly weak numbers.
+With all that said, these schools do take students in these lower ranges.
+If you are shooting for a “reach” school (one where your numbers are both below median), focus on crafting a superb application and personal statement, then give it a shot.
+If you have the right set of ‘soft factors,’ things like great work experience and other distinctions, the school might take you regardless of slightly weak numbers.

 Scholarship Money at the Top 6 Law Schools